-In Matthew 2:22, Joseph feared (έφοβήθη-aorist passive indicative, third singular) returning to Judea because the new king may have wanted to kill Jesus and His parents (Matthew 2:22).
+In Matthew 2:22, Joseph feared returning to Judea because the new king may have wanted to kill Jesus and His parents (Matthew 2:22).
 Joseph had a normal human reaction to Herod's replacement who may want to kill the child just like his father wanted to kill the child.
 Having been warned in a dream, Joseph went to Galilee and dwelt in Nazareth.
 Psychologically, some fear comes as a result of past experience, rooted in fear of harm to our loved ones.
 God knows all fears and He provides safety as He deems best.
 At times, our fears lead us to trust God even more.

-In Matthew 10:26, Jesus commanded his learners: "Do not fear (φοβηθῆτε-aorist passive subjunctive, second plural) them.
-For nothing having been concealed (κεκαλυμμένον-perfect middle/passive participle, nominative masculine singular) which will not be revealed, or hidden (κρυπτὸν) will not be known."
-Psychologically, Jesus commanded His learners not to fear people who make many false accusations against you.
-He promised that everything will come to light, exposing the truth of all things, even those concealed or hidden today.
+In Matthew 10:26, Jesus commanded his learners: "Do not fear them."
+For nothing having been concealed which will not be revealed, or hidden will not be known."
+Psychologically, Jesus commanded His learners not to fear